massimofasciano/mafl-rust/README.md

 31.25
 ```

-Functions as objects.
-cons is a fun that returns its captured state as an object (object factory).
+Functions (closures) as objects: cons is a fun that returns its captured state as an object (object factory).
 module is like a zero-arg cons that is called immediately (instance creator).

 ```